'Reluctant Psychonaut' Michael Pollan Embraces 'New Science' Of Psychedelics

 (LAUGHTER)

 POLLAN: Well, I wasn't - it turned about now.
 After the booster shot, I found myself in this place where I could no longer control my perceptions at all.
-And I felt my sense of self scattered to the wind, almost as if a pile of Post-its had been released to the wind, but I was fine with it.
+And I felt my sense of self scattered to the wind, almost as if a pile of Post-its had been released to the wind.
+But I was fine with it.
 I didn't feel any desire to pile the papers back together in terms of my - you know, into my customary self.
 And then I looked out.
 And I know how paradoxical this sounds.
 I looked out and saw myself spread over the landscape like a coat of paint or butter.
-I was outside myself.
+I was outside myself, beside myself, literally.

 GROSS: I think...